-15. Professional profile of the statutory auditor
+16. Professional profile of the statutory auditor

-EY is a global network of firms in assurance, tax, transaction and advisory services.
+EY is a global leader in assurance, tax, transaction and advisory services.
 EY is committed to doing its part in building a better working world.
 The insights and quality services which EY delivers help build trust and confidence in the capital markets and in economies the world over.

 The MENA practice of EY has been operating in the region since 1923 and employs over 7,000 professionals.
-EY has been operating in Oman since 1974 and is one of the leading professional services firms in the country.
-EY MENA forms part of EY's EMEIA practice, with over 4,889 partners and approximately 124,318 professionals.
-Globally, EY operates in more than 150 countries and employs 328,597 professionals in 700 offices.
+EY has been operating in Oman since 1974 and is a leading professional services firm in the country.
+EY MENA forms part of EY's EMEIA practice, with over 4,720 partners and approximately 127,444 professionals.
+Globally, EY operates in more than 150 countries and employs 334,012 professionals in 700 offices.
 Please visit ey.com for more information about EY.

-Fees for audit of financial statements for the year ended 31 March 2020 and compliance with Code of Corporate Governance OMR 9,500.
+Audit of financial statements for the year ended 31 March 2021 and compliance with Code of Corporate Governance RO.
+9,500